All Episodes

 Not just who knew, who ordered it.

-You don't think that's gonna happen.
+You don't think that's going to happen.

 No, I don't think it's a rogue ball boy.

-They can concoct anything they want here.
+It could concoct anything they want here.

-New York magazine.
+New York Magazine.

-Let me give you a countdown here, because if you as I say, we don't want to shock anybody, and not our purpose.
+Let me give you a countdown here because if you, as I say, we don't want to shock anybody, and not our purpose.

 Nor is it our purpose to offend.